Meenakshi418/Reflex-UI-Theme/README.md

   - Click Load unpacked
   -
 🚀 Reflex UI-
-Detects frustration.
+   - Detects frustration.
 Adapts instantly.

-Because frustration is the real reason users leave.
+   - Because frustration is the real reason users leave.

 🧠 Overview-

-Reflex UI is a browser extension that detects user frustration in real-time and dynamically adapts the interface to improve clarity, focus, and usability.
+   - Reflex UI is a browser extension that detects user frustration in real-time and dynamically adapts the interface to improve clarity, focus, and usability.

-Instead of forcing users to adjust to interfaces, Reflex UI makes interfaces adapt to users.
+   - Instead of forcing users to adjust to interfaces,
+   - Reflex UI makes interfaces adapt to users.

 ⚡ Core Idea-
 User Behavior → Frustration Detection → Adaptive UI Response

 Reflex UI continuously observes interaction patterns and transforms the interface instantly when frustration is detected.

+ Future scope-
+ in future we will add new features like refletion mirror at the end which will give overall analysis of fustration score also will add a progress bar and estimated reading time

 ✨ Features (Main Highlight)-